I enjoy the beautiful purple flowers that I get growing lavender. But sometimes it can be a problem finding some of the plants turning gray.

 Spread a fungal mix throughout the soil.
 This will kill any trace of the infection.
 Finally, it will be safe to replant the lavender.
 Though it might take a few weeks, the lavender will often make a full recovery from a fungal infection.

 Low temperatures can be quite damaging to the lavender plant.
-In this case, the grey areas will be caused by the cold killing off the new growth.
+In this case, the gray areas will be caused by the cold killing off the new growth.

 Sometimes this will be happening because you choose the wrong variety of lavender.
 It won’t be able to cope with the cold winter temperatures.
 If you live in a colder climate, it might be best to choose the English Lavender variety.

-After the winter, the grey leaves can seem grim.
+After the winter, the gray leaves can seem grim.
 But there is still hope.
-Often, if you prune away the grey sections, you can encourage new growth.
+Often, if you prune away the gray sections, you can encourage new growth.
 If you do this, it will develop a thicker stem.
 This will make it easier for it to cope with future winters.

 You should also make sure that you’re prepared for the upcoming winters.
 There are a few simple tips you can use to do this.
 First, you’ll want to water the plant more often.
 But avoid overwatering, you don’t want to give it a fungus.